pmcarlton/BibDesk2Zotero_attachments/README.md

 attachments included*, using the (included)
 BibTex.js translator file.

-**Important**: the BibDesk bibliography file must be in the same directory as the attachment root directory.
+**Important**: To convert successfully, the BibDesk bibliography file must be in the same directory as the attachment root directory.
 (i.e., if you have a "Papers" directory containing PDFs, movies, etc., the BibDesk file must be located in that "Papers" directory.
 You can move or copy it there if it's not already, of course.)